Klimatbyran/validate-frontend/README.md

-# Workflow Queue Dashboard
+# Garbo Validation Tool

-A modern React-based dashboard for monitoring and managing workflow queues with real-time updates and interactive visualizations.
+A modern React-based tool for validating and managing workflow queues with real-time updates and interactive visualizations.

 ## Features